 HVAC stands for Heating, Ventilation and Air Conditioning.
-It is a general term for indoor environmental comfort, which provides indoor air quality (air change per hour, CFM, temperature and humidity).
+It is a general term for indoor environmental comfort, which creates indoor air quality (air change per hour, CFM, temperature and humidity).

-When it comes to clean rooms, HVAC means a lot more than comfort.
-The cleanroom HVAC controls the temperature and the humidity to different levels of precision, similar to standard HVAC.
-But on top of comfort, cleanroom HVACs differentiate themselves from conventional systems by their increased air supply, airflow pattern, the use of high efficiency filters and room pressurisation.
+When it comes to cleanroom HVAC systems, it means a lot more than comfort.
+The cleanroom air handling system controls the temperature and the humidity to your appropriate levels of precision, similar to standard HVAC.
+In addition to comfort, cleanroom HVACs differentiate themselves from conventional systems with their increased air supply, airflow patterns, use of high efficiency clean room filters and room pressurisation.
 The increased air supply brings more air changes per hour with new HEPA filtered air circulating into the cleanroom many times per hour.

 Clean room HVAC designs involve knowledge of regulations, cleanliness level guidelines, airflow, room pressurisation, temperature control, humidity control and accounting of activities taking place inside.

-Whether you need temperature/humidity control precision, specific air flow, have space constraints, or any other specific requirements, let Mecart design your air handling unit to meet your specifications.
+Whether you need temperature/humidity control precision, specific air flow, have space constraints, or any other specific requirements, let Mecart design your clean room air handling unit to meet your specifications.

-- Heavy duty construction (16 gauge paint coated galvannealed steel, optional stainless steel)
+Heavy duty construction (16 gauge galvannealed steel painted or optional stainless steel)

 Fan Filter Units (FFU)

 Generally, FFUs cannot create pressure head as strong as the air handling unit (AHU) and build a cascade of positive pressure.
-Another thing to consider is the noise generated by the fan inside the FFUs just above your head.
-For large cleanrooms with many FFUs this can become an issue.
+Another thing to consider is the noise generated by the fan inside the FFUs (just above your head).
+For large cleanrooms with many FFUs, this noise can become an issue.

 Our in-house acoustical specialist can simulate FFUs usage to help you select the most appropriate option for your clean room project.